Dachshund Training and Behaviour Specialist Worldwide

-Separation anxiety occurs when a dog is separated from their owner and become distressed.
+Separation Related Issues occurs when a dog is separated from their owner and become distressed.
 We all know dachshunds have FOMO, but at what point does it become an anxiety?
+And is it even anxiety?

 Research suggests that 8 out of 10 dogs will find it hard to cope when left on their own, but half of these won't show any obvious signs, so it can be very easy for owners to miss.